stanwood/handbook/README.md

 ### 1. Client Communication

+#### keep the client close
 - Keep client informed about progress, spent budget and blockers 3x per week.
 - Send at least one personal mail a week
-- React within 15 minutes to calls.*
+- React on average within 15 minutes to calls.*
-- React within 1 hour to emails, but aim to be faster.* A short "we are on it, I will get back to you" is ok, but aim for client satisfaction.
+- React on average within 2 hours to emails, but always aim to be faster.* A short "we are on it, I will get back to you" is ok, but aim for client satisfaction.
+- 100% answering of all client requests in 1 workday.
+- use hubspot to log all client communication (gmail connection or extension with bcc)
 - Create tickets to all issues raised within one day.*
 - For client raised tickets, add the label `client_reported_bug` to any bug, that the clients caught (on stage or production) or bugs we find on production.

  `* During business hours.

+#### get to know the client satisfaction and improve
+For all A-Level sprints:
+- update all hubspot client properties for satisfaction once a week:
+- update the CSAT Rating (subjective)
+- after each major release, ask the client to rate us with the NPS score (form)

 ### 2. Jira/gitlab Hygiene